 The information in this guide is provided for assistance only.

-If you play Draw-Based Games online (including by Direct Debit), the Rules for Draw-Based Games Played Online and the relevant Game Procedures (and any Game Specific Rules) apply.
+If you play Draw-Based Games online (including buying entries by Direct Debit online or with a Pingit account), the Rules for Draw-Based Games Played Online and the relevant Game Procedures (and any Game Specific Rules) apply.

-If you play Instant Wins online, the Rules for Interactive Instant Win Games, and the relevant Game Procedures (and any Game Specific Rules) apply.
+If you play Instant Win Games online (including buying entries with a Pingit account), the Rules for Interactive Instant Win Games, and the relevant Game Procedures (and any Game Specific Rules) apply.

 - A) Using the website